 Language teaching is a subject we place importance on at our school.
-Our school community is aware of the significance of learning more than one second language.
-Parents of most of our students believe that second language teaching plays a crucial role in school selection.
+Our school community is aware of the significance of learning more than one foreign language.
+Parents of most of our students believe that foreign language teaching plays a crucial role in school selection.

-Students, parents, and our school staff are aware that both home language and second language teaching contributes to the individual.
+Students, parents, and our school staff are aware that both mother-tongue and foreign language teaching contributes to the individual.
 We believe that individuals' goals and ideas on language teaching are determined by their experiences during the language learning process.
-We know that the first of these experiences is with their home language learned from the family, and it constitutes the foundation of school education.
+We know that the first of these experiences is with their mother-tongue learned from the family, and it constitutes the foundation of school education.
 Therefore, we work with the aim of supporting our students when necessary based on the quality of this education.
 Accordingly, we aim at establishing the teaching process at school on a strong foundation

 Believing that experiences define ideas on goals and language education, all our teachers are sensitive about making our students' school experiences positive.
-In this regard, our students continue to believe in the language education they received after their schooling, and feel happy and confident regarding the use of both the home language and second language in their lives.
+In this regard, our students continue to believe in the language education they received after their schooling, and feel happy and confident regarding the use of both the mother-tongue and foreign language in their lives.

-Many members of our school community believe that they effectively use their home language and second language.
-All individuals belonging to our school community have the consciousness of improving themselves regarding home language and second language education.
+Many members of our school community believe that they effectively use their mothertongue and foreign language.
+All individuals belonging to our school community have the consciousness of improving themselves regarding mother-tongue and foreign language education.
 Furthermore, they believe that they will have the opportunity to learn about both their own culture and other cultures, and to develop international understanding and tolerance.

 All our teachers are aware of their responsibility in language teaching.
 Language teachers believe that grammar is not the goal, but a tool for language teaching.
-With this teaching approach, all skills targeted for students to acquire Turkish and second language education are known to be equally important, and work is conducted accordingly.
+With this teaching approach, all skills targeted for students to acquire Turkish and foreign language education are known to be equally important, and work is conducted accordingly.